szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 Most documentation for a tool has two separate sections, written from different perspectives.

-1. "Getting Started" is a section that describes how to get started using the product.
+1. "Getting Started" is a section that describes how to get started using the tool.
 It is meant to be a quick introduction for how to install, configure, and use the product in a basic way.
 Leaflet's ["Quick Start" guide](https://leafletjs.com/examples/quick-start/) is a good example of this, with basic comprehension and implementation instructions.
 2. Compare, now, Leaflet's Quick Start to [Leaflet's full docs](https://leafletjs.com/reference.html).
 This is more like a dictionary or glossary of presets, methods, and actions.
 Information density is prioritized rather than presenting a readable tutorial you can follow along with directly.

 ## The Art of ~~Reading~~ Referencing